Documentary editor at work in DaVinci Resolve, still from a project by Montreal video editor Victor Tamarit

 Practical considerations

-Beyond the creative fit, a few logistical questions matter.
+Beyond the creative fit, the logistics matter.

 Software and workflow.
 Most professional documentary editors work in DaVinci Resolve, Premiere Pro, or Avid Media Composer.
 If the post-production pipeline assumes one of these, confirm the editor is fluent in it.
 Mixed pipelines are possible but add friction.
+If your project requires bilingual deliverables for the Canadian market, confirm the editor has real experience coordinating English and French versions.
+Bilingual editing is a distinct skill with its own pitfalls, not a simple add-on.

 Availability and timeline.
 Good editors are usually booked.
-A thoughtful documentary edit takes weeks or months, not days.
+A documentary edit takes weeks or months, not days.
 Block-booking an editor for the actual duration of the project, with realistic buffer for revision rounds, produces better films than squeezing into whatever gap they have.

 Rate structure.
 Canadian documentary editors typically charge either a day rate (often between $600 and $900 CAD for experienced freelancers, per One Market Media benchmarks) or a flat project rate negotiated against estimated duration.
 Flat rates are safer for producers with tight budgets.
 Day rates are fairer when scope is genuinely uncertain.